-This architecture reduces software and code to maintain by respecting a separation of concerns for patients data – it is managed where it belongs.
+This architecture reduces software to maintain by respecting a separation of concerns – patients data is managed where it belongs.

-This architecture reduces software and code to maintain by respecting a separation of concerns for patients data – it is managed where it belongs.
+This architecture reduces software to maintain by respecting a separation of concerns – patients data is managed where it belongs.

 OpenMRS 3 stands at the core of Ozone as its interoperable electronic medical record (EMR) system.
 It provides a rich and modern user experience built on the principles of user-centred design supported by extensive, detailed and meticulous research and user testing.